Supporting someone with a mental illness

 Some people might refuse to get help even if you try to support them.
 It is important not to give up and to stay hopeful - it might take a while before they get help.

-How can I help the person I care for stay independent and eat well?
+How can I help the person I care for stay independent?

 When you care for someone they can become very dependent on you.
 Over time the person you care for can rely on you for things they could do themselves.
 Think about giving them more chances to make decisions and do things for themselves.
 Over time they may become more comfortable making decisions, which may take some of the pressure off you.